Lagoa da Prata: Modern day

-The downtown region of Lagoa da Prata is situated on hilly terrain, and at the end of the high road is a church which overlooks the city.
+The downtown region of Lagoa da Prata is situated on smooth wavy terrain, and at the end of the high road is a church which overlooks the city.
 Usina Luciânia was a residential neighbourhood situated approximately 6 km away from downtown, but nowadays it is an industrial site owned by Louis Dreyfus Group.

 In 1968, a series of beaches were constructed on the border of the lagoon to attract tourists.
 Today, the beaches remain Lagoa da Prata's main tourist attraction.
 Other tourist attractions include the Lagô Pirô, Ponte de Ferro ("Bridge of Iron" in English) which is a bridge that crosses the São Francisco River, a cachoeira da Cemiguinha ("The Cemiguinha Waterfall" in English) and a series of painted caves and grottos.

 The bus station ("Rodoviária") is called Terminal Rodoviária Pedro Roberto Amorim after the mayor who commissioned its construction.

 Geography

 Lagoa da Prata is located in the Midwest of Minas Gerais, in Alto São Francisco, with an area of 439,984 km², 211 km from Belo Horizonte, the state capital.

-The municipality of Lagoa da Prata is located at 658 meters of altitude and its predominant climate is the Tropical Altitude.
+The municipality of Lagoa da Prata is located at 658 meters of altitude and its predominant climate is the Tropical with dry season (Aw).
 The annual average temperature is 21.8 °C, and in summer it can pass around 30 °C and in winter it can reach less than 10 °C.

-The city have two well-defined seasons: a hot and rainy summer between the months of October and March, and a cold and dry winter between May and September.
+The city has two well-defined seasons: a hot and rainy summer between the months of October and March, and a cold and dry winter between May and September.
 The average annual precipitation is 1512mm.

 The predominant natural vegetation cover is the Cerrado and its variants, but today only small remnants of the natural vegetation are intact, due to the intense deforestation for cultivation of pastures and agricultural activities such as the cultivation of sugar cane.